 The test administrator at each test site has been trained in the procedures specific to CASLI exams.
 The test administrator will guide you through the steps that have been developed by CASLI.
 The following is what you can expect when you arrive at the test site:

-- You will be provided with all the exam materials: ASL DVDs, exam booklet, scantron answer sheet, pencil, and scratch paper, if needed.
-Candidates can not mark or damaged the exam booklet.
-If they do, they will be assessed a fee which must be paid to CASLI.
+c.
+You will be provided with all the exam materials: ASL DVDs, exam booklet, scantron answer sheet, pencil, and scratch paper, if needed.
+Candidates can not mark or damage the exam booklet.
+If the booklet is returned marked or damaged, you will be assessed a fee which must be paid to CASLI.

 You must remain seated for the duration of the exam.
 You can choose to follow the questions and answers from the exam booklet and or the ASL DVD.
 You are allowed to skip between questions.
 You can request and use scratch paper during the exam.
 All scratch paper will be collected at the end of your exam.
 You should be provided the CDI Knowledge Exam Candidate Feedback Form.
-If you were not provided this form or would like to submit additional information please complete the form and submit it to CASLI.
+If you were not provided this form or would like to submit additional information please email firstname.lastname@example.org.